 The clinical period which follows provides opportunity for theory and practice in the areas of medicine, surgery, obstetrics, pediatrics, psychiatry, tuberculosis, and public health.
-When necessary, this experience will be provided through affiliation.

 Formal courses are taught by lecture, discussion, projects, and the use of such audio-visual aids as moving pictures, charts, slides, and laboratory projects.
 Clinical classes on the hospital units and at the bedside are an important phase of the instruction.